Bforlife/weCare/README.md

 # WeCare 🛒

-**WeCare** is an eCommerce web platform that connects users to buy foodstuffs from one state and have them delivered to another.
+**WeCare** is an eCommerce web platform that helps business ownwers sell their products online.
 It serves as a digital middleman ensuring smooth transactions, logistics, and convenience.

 ## 🌐 Live Demo